Updated January 3, 2021

-Scoop the box daily and completely change litter about weekly or every two weeks.
+Scoop the box daily and completely change litter weekly or every two weeks.

-The depth of litter preferred is different per cat.
-Try placing a couple of inches litter in one box and about one inch in another.
+The depth of litter preferred is different for each cat.
+Try placing a couple of inches of litter in one box and about one inch in another.

 Keep food and water at least 5 feet away from litter box.

-lf a cat urinates outside the litter box:
+If a cat eliminates outside the litter box:

-2. If the cat is “marking” — urinating on vertical surfaces such as walls, furniture edges — place scratching posts in the area to provide an alternative way the cat can mark, using its paws.
+- If the cat is “marking” – urinating on vertical surfaces such as walls, furniture edges, etc. – place scratching posts in the area to provide an alternative way for the cat to mark, using its paws.

-4. Provide high places for cat to feel safe, such as one or two cat trees on each floor of the house.
+- Provide high places for cats to feel safe, such as one or two cat trees on each floor of the house.

-5. Call for an in-home consultation if the cat is urinating on horizontal surfaces (floors, clothes, beds), this behavior is usually anxiety- or fear-related.
+- Call for an in-home consultation if the cat is urinating on horizontal surfaces (floors, clothes, beds), this behavior is usually anxiety or fear related.

 This information provided by